growilabs/growi-docs/docs/en/admin-guide/admin-cookbook/attachment.md

 Since each client receives images directly from Cloud Service without relaying traffic, the GROWI server is not overloaded with the number of images, capacity, and requests.
 This is the setting to achieve excellent performance.

-In addition, when a signed URL is issued, a sufficiently short expiration period is set, so the specifications are well-balanced in terms of security.
+In addition, when a signed URL is issued, a sufficiently short expiration period is set.
+That's why the specifications are well-balanced in terms of security.

-The GROWI server caches signed URLs for the same amount of time as the expiration period (120 seconds by default)

-The number of seconds to keep the cache can be set with [Environment Variables](../admin-cookbook/env-vars.html).
+The GROWI server caches signed URLs for the same amount of time as the expiration period (120 seconds by default) The number of seconds to keep the cache can be set with [Environment Variables](../admin-cookbook/env-vars.html).

 - AWS(S3)